-APPENDIX UI - Four Seasons Alpha Max Japan Fund In addition to the provisions of the General Part of the Prospectus the following Sub-Funds specific provisions apply.
+APPENDIX UI - Four Seasons Alpha Max Japan Fund

+In addition to the provisions of the General Part of the Prospectus the following Sub-Funds specific provisions apply.
 This appendix is only valid in connection with the General Part of the Prospectus.

 Sub-Fund name UI - Four Seasons Alpha Max Japan Fund Sub-Fund currency JPY Investment objective The Sub-Fund aims to preserve the Shareholder's capital and to provide a long term positive absolute rate of return on the investment as well as outperformance over relevant benchmark.
 The Sub-Fund invests its assets according to its investment strategy.
 The benchmark index used for the Sub-Fund is 100% TOPIX (Tokyo Stock Price Index).
 The Benchmark Index is determined by the Company for the Sub-Fund and may be changed if necessary.
 However, the Sub-Fund does not aim to replicate the Benchmark Index.
 The Portfolio Manager may, at its discretion, invest in securities or sectors not included in the Benchmark Index in order to take advantage of specific investment opportunities.
 The investment strategy limits the extent to which the portfolio holdings may deviate from the Benchmark Index.
 This deviation may be material.
 Investment strategy Change is the only constant within Financial Markets.
 The sub-fund seeks to capture change as its main source of Alpha, focusing particularly on the less crowded areas of the market where downside can be reduced.
 Candidate stocks are identified initially through technical screening, where undervalued and underperforming stocks are initially selected as a stock universe for the sub-fund.
 Whilst the valuation will be low, the manager will only seek to buy stocks where there is a catalyst for change.
 Detailed qualitative research focuses upon a company's financial statements, business franchise as well as management quality through direct contact with the company's management team.
 The manager seeks to diversify the portfolio by varying investment horizons according to the expected timing of catalyst realization.
 The Sub-Fund is actively managed.
 This Sub-Fund is not classified as a product promoting environmental or social characteristics within the meaning of the Disclosure Regulation (Article 8), nor as a product with sustainable investment as its objective (Article 9).
 The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities.
-The principal adverse impacts on sustainability factors ("PAI") are considered in the investment process at the level of the Management Company.
-A consideration of PAI at the level of the Sub-Fund is not binding and is not carried out in this respect.
-Information on PAI is available in the annual report of the respective Sub-Fund (Annual reports published as of 01.01.2023).
+The principal adverse impacts on sustainability factors ("PAI") are not considered in the investment process at Management Company level because the Management Company does not pursue a general strategy across funds for the consideration of PAI.
+Adverse impacts on sustainability factors are not part of the investment strategy of the Sub-Fund and are therefore not considered in a binding way.
 Investment At least 51% of the Sub-Fund have to be invested in Japanese equities. restrictions No more than 5% of net fund assets may be invested in closed ended real estate investment trusts (REITs) qualifying as eligible securities.
 FX Forwards, FX Futures and Equity Index Futures could only be used for hedging purposes.
 Other Financial Derivative Instruments (FDI) will not be used.

 The Sub-Fund may not invest more than 10% of its net assets in shares or units of other collective investment schemes especially not in UCITS or UCI as mentioned in Article 41 (1) e) of the UCI law.

 Furthermore, the Sub-Fund may hold up to 20% bank deposits at sight.
 The above mentioned 20% limit shall only be temporarily breached for a period of time strictly necessary when, because of exceptionally unfavourable market conditions, circumstances so require and where such breach is justified having regard to the interests of the investors.